microsoft/mu_basecore/UnitTestFrameworkPkg/ReadMe.md

 Now that we've got that squared away, let's look at our 'Main()'' routine (or DriverEntryPoint() or whatever).

-### Configuring the Framework
+### Framework Configuration

-Everything in the UnitTestPkg framework is built around an object called -- conveniently -- the Framework.
+Everything in the UnitTestFrameworkPkg framework is built around an object called -- conveniently -- the Framework.
 This Framework object will contain all the information about our test, the test suites and test cases associated with it, the current location within the test pass, and any results that have been recorded so far.